luxfi/docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ---
 tags: [Nodes]
-description: This tutorial demonstrates how to set up infrastructure to monitor an instance of LuxGo.
+description: This tutorial demonstrates how to set up infrastructure to monitor an instance of Luxd.
 sidebar_label: Monitoring
 pagination_label: Monitor an Lux Node
 sidebar_position: 2